NCSU-Libraries/dsci/README.md

 "field_{tag}_{subfield}"

-Additionally, the record will have a "tags" field which is simply an array of all the tags that were found in the record.
+Additionally, the record will have a `tags` field which is simply an array of all the tags that were found in the record.

 All fields, with the exception of the ID field, will be automatically created for you as they are encountered